Niharika Singh: Acting in film (2006–2019)

 Niharika's film career began in 2006 when she signed a 10-film contract with Bollywood director Raj Kanwar under his banner Inderjit Films.
 The films were never made and she remained locked in the contract until singer Himesh Reshammiya approached her to play the role of a haughty heiress opposite him in A New Love Ishtory to be produced by T-Series (company) and directed by John Matthew Matthan.
 Niharika attended an acting course with Barry John (theatre director) before filming A New Love Ishtory.
 Due to internal differences during the making of the film, producer Bhushan Kumar pulled the finance, dubbed the unfinished version and sold the film directly to a television channel without the knowledge of the cast and crew.
 Singh started shooting for her second film Mudh Mudh Ke Na Dekh Mudh Mudh Ke opposite Reshammiya which was shelved mid-way.
 She also acted in a Kannada film Private Number directed by Anand Kumar (director) that never found a release.

 After a series of shelved and unreleased films, Singh made her debut with Ashim Ahluwalia's critically acclaimed first feature Miss Lovely, set in the criminal depths of Mumbai's C-grade sex-horror film industry.
-The film competed in Un Certain Regard at the 2012 Cannes Film Festivaland won 2 awards at the 61st National Film Awards.
+The film competed in Un Certain Regard at the 2012 Cannes Film Festival and won 2 awards at the 61st National Film Awards.
 Singh played a mysterious ingénue struggling to be an actress, for which she earned rave reviews for her performance and a nomination for the most promising newcomer at the 21st Screen Awards.
 During the media interactions for Miss Lovely, Niharika mentioned she is attempting to write a memoir.

 Post her experience with Cannes and other international festivals, Niharika joined a course at the Film and Television Institute of India in 2013 to expand her understanding of the medium.
 The actress was selected for Berlinale Talents in 2016 where she was introduced to Alexander Technique while attending a workshop with Jean-Louis Rodrigue and Kristof Konrad.

 Singh took a break from public life and made rare appearances in a few independently produced art house films over the next decade.
-She was seen in Buddhadeb Dasgupta's Hindi feature Anwar Ka Ajab Kissa that premiered at BFI London Film Festival,Bappaditya Bandopadhyay's multi-lingual drama Sohra Bridge, which screened at the 46th International Film Festival of India, Nikhil Pherwani's directorial debut Ahaan, the first Hindi-language film to cast an actor with down syndrome in the lead and Ashim Ahluwalia's Indian segment "Palace of horrors" in the feature-length horror anthology The Field Guide to Evil, which had its world premiere at South by Southwest.
+She was seen in Buddhadeb Dasgupta's Hindi feature Anwar Ka Ajab Kissa that premiered at BFI London Film Festival, Bappaditya Bandopadhyay's multi-lingual drama Sohra Bridge, which screened at the 46th International Film Festival of India, Nikhil Pherwani's directorial debut Ahaan, the first Hindi-language film to cast an actor with down syndrome in the lead and Ashim Ahluwalia's Indian segment "Palace of horrors" in the feature-length horror anthology The Field Guide to Evil, which had its world premiere at South by Southwest.
 She actively chose to keep a low profile in the media and refused to participate in promotional activities for any film during this period.

 (L to R) Suraj Yengde, Pa.
 Ranjith, Niharika Singh, and Nagraj Manjule taking a selfie at the Dalit Film Festival in New York city, USA in 2019.